-Becoming a permanent resident is a crucial step in obtaining Canadian Citizenship, and allows you and your spouse to establish a solid foundation together, for a happier and more prosperous future.
+You are about to sponsor your spouse to Canada under the family sponsorship application.
+Becoming a permanent resident is a crucial step in obtaining Canadian Citizenship and allows you and your spouse to establish a solid foundation together for a happier and more prosperous future.
 However, the application process can be tiresome and emotional, filled with many surprising yet imperative tricks and turns.
-We understand that it’s hard to know where to begin, what you need, and when and where to seek guidance in the event that things don’t go smoothly.
+We understand that it’s hard to know where to begin, what you need, and when and where to seek guidance if things don’t go smoothly.
 We understand that everyone’s situation is unique, and we hope this comprehensive guide will support you throughout this process.

 This process can be painfully long, placing unneeded stress on you and your partner.
-It may feel never ending, but it’s important to remember that by remaining consistent and keeping on top of your correspondence with the Immigration Refugee and Citizenship Canada (IRCC), will make your application that much stronger.
+It may feel neverending, but it’s important to remember that remaining consistent and keeping on top of your correspondence with the Immigration, Refugees and Citizenship Canada (IRCC), will make your application that much stronger.
 Remember that this is an investment in your future, so it’s worth the wait.

-We hope this guide helps you with your application, we also know that having a professional on your side is not only going to ease your mind but can also provide you with a successful outcome.
-Here at YA Law, we specialize in Canadian Immigration Law and have helped countless couples through the spousal sponsorship process successfully.
-Feel free to reach out to us to have us on your side through this milestone in your life.
+We hope this guide helps you with your application, and we also know that having a professional on your side is not only going to ease your mind but can also provide you with a successful outcome.
+Here at YA Law, we specialize in Canadian Immigration Law and have successfully helped countless couples through the spousal sponsorship process.
+Feel free to contact us to have us on your side through this milestone in your life.

 Let’s start with the basics: who is who?
-You will see various terms throughout the application process, however, the most important two are Applicant and Sponsor.
-It may seem simple but knowing a clear difference will ensure you don’t make any unnecessary mistakes that will jeopardize your application.
+You will see various terms throughout the application process; however, the most important two are Applicant and Sponsor.
+It may seem simple, but knowing a clear difference will ensure you don’t make any unnecessary mistakes that jeopardize your application.

 The Applicant: The person being sponsored by the sponsor.
 This is the person that is not a Canadian Permanent Resident or Canadian citizen and is looking to be sponsored for PR through their Canadian or Canadian permanent resident spouse.